Amishmathur1/ScrapifySAAS/README.md

 - **AI-Powered Web Scraping (Beta)**: Explore our beta AI-driven feature that intelligently navigates and scrapes data from complex websites.

+- **Integrated Chatbot Assistant**: Get real-time help and guidance with our AI-powered chatbot that can assist you in building and troubleshooting your workflows.

+- **Ethical Scraping Compliance**: Automatic robots.txt checking to ensure your scraping activities comply with website policies and respect their terms of service.

 ## 🚀 Getting Started

 1. **Sign Up**: Create an account on FlowScrape and choose a subscription plan that suits your needs.
 FREE 100 credits are provided for first time users.